Marry Me Chicken

 • Sun-Dried Tomatoes: Provide a tangy, concentrated tomato flavor that brightens the dish.

-• Tomato Paste: Intensifies the tomato flavor, giving the sauce a robust and rich dimension.
+• Tomato Paste: Intensifies the tomato flavor.

 • Oregano and Red Pepper Flakes: Add a touch of earthy flavor and a slight kick.

 • Grated Parmigiano Reggiano: Adds a salty, nutty element.
+For the best flavor, stick with authentic Parmigiano Reggiano—it’s richer and more complex than domestic Parmesan cheese.

-• Basil: Offers a burst of freshness and color.
+• Basil: Lends freshness and color.

 • Jump to the printable recipe for precise measurements